Reliability Metrics 101: Mean Time to Repair (MTTR)

 What is Mean Time to Repair (MTTR)?

 Mean Time to Repair (MTTR) measures the average time needed to restore an asset to its fully operational capabilities.
-It is a basic measurement of an asset’s maintainability.
+It is an essential measurement of an asset’s maintainability.

-MTTR is also useful for assessing the effectiveness of an organization’s maintenance plans and procedures as it helps with understanding how long it will take to repair or replace an asset and whether that timeframe makes sense from a cost-of-ownership and business continuity perspective.
+MTTR is also helpful in assessing the effectiveness of an organization’s maintenance plans and procedures.
+It helps understand how long it will take to repair or replace an asset and whether that downtime makes sense for cost-of-ownership and continuity.

 How to calculate MTTR